MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 -->
 ## Declarative assets

-The Bot framework SDK has various declarative assets available, each will be listed below.
-These assets can be used in your `.dialog` files as the `$kind` keyword.
+The Bot framework SDK has various declarative assets available.
+Use the `$kind` field to identify the asset type in your `.dialog` files.

 ### Triggers